CreadDiscans/ServiceDesigner/TUTORIAL.md

 To **Render** component including of it's UI, you have to call the component from _design.component.tsx_ at your project.

 ### 1. _Extend design component_
-> * When you done with your UI, open your coding editor and your project.
+> * When you done with your UI design component, open your coding editor and your project.
-> * First, check saved _design.component.tsx_ which has all components that you created in **_ServiceDesigner_**.
+> * At the first, check the saved _design.component.tsx_ which has all components that you created at the **_ServiceDesigner_**.
-> * Then import one design component what to use from this design file.
+> * Then select one design component and import it from this file.
-> * And _extends_ it to project's component, just like below code.
+> * And _extends_ it to project's component, just like the below code.
 > ```css
 > import { DesignComponentNameToUse } from 'designFilePath/design.component';
 > export class ProjectComponentName extends DesignComponentNameToUse {